 Taking care of your new dentures is an important part of maintaining your oral health.
 Properly caring for your dentures will help them last longer, look better, and keep you healthy.
 Here are some tips on how to maintain your new dentures to ensure that you get the most out of them.
 From cleaning and brushing to storing and handling, these tips will help you keep your dentures in top condition.

-Routine dental care is important for patients with dentures, providing the opportunity for Dr. Dechter and Dr. Moy to monitor the health of your gums, the stability of your denture and to look for signs of wear or damage.
-Daily care involves brushing your dentures with a soft bristled tooth brush with nonabrasive cleaner.
+Routine dental care is important for patients with dentures.
+Dental exams provide the opportunity for our dentists to monitor the health of your gums and your denture.
+We will also look for signs of wear and damage.
+Daily care involves brushing your dentures with a soft bristled tooth brush with non-abrasive cleaner.

 Next, prepare an overnight soak solution in a jar or cup.
 Fill the jar up with water, or an overnight denture-safe cleaner.
 Then place your dentures in the jar overnight to allow the cleaning agents to get to work.
 This will help remove bacteria and plaque build-up, ensuring that your dentures stay healthy and looking their best!

-We will provide personalized instructions for daily care of your new full or partial denture or implant supported denture, oral hygiene tips and recommend when to return for a checkup.
+We will provide personalized instructions for daily care of your new full or partial denture or implant supported denture.
+Our team will give you oral hygiene tips and schedule your next checkup.

 Implant Dentures: What Are The Benefits?

-There are many benefits of dentures especially implant dentures.
-Choosing dental implants to secure your denture will offer several key benefits for quality of life and long-term oral health:
+You will notice many benefits to our affordable dentures, especially implant-supported dentures.
+Choosing dental implants to secure your denture will offer several key benefits for your long-term dental health, including:

-- Reduces bone loss: replacing the tooth root with the implant post will minimize bone loss in the jaw over time, preserving your natural jaw and facial structure.
+- Reduces bone loss: Replacing the tooth root with the implant post will minimize bone loss in the jaw over time.
+The titanium post preserves your natural jaw and facial structure.

-- Normal diet and speech: implant dentures that do not slip enable patients to enjoy a varied diet and to speak confidently.
+- Normal diet and speech: Implant dentures that don’t slip enable patients to enjoy a varied diet and speak confidently.

 Dentures FAQs

-You should wear your dentures at all times throughout the day so that you can speak, eat, and function as usual.
+You should wear your dentures throughout the entire day so that you can speak, eat, and function as usual.
 However, you need to give your gums a rest and recover from wearing them all day.
-Dentists recommend doing this at night.
+Our dentists recommend doing this at night.
 This allows your gums to rest for at least six to eight hours.

 Sleeping with dentures puts patients at a higher risk of developing other diseases over time.
 It may increase your chances of developing pneumonia, gum disease, and inflammation in your mouth.
-It is in your best interest to remove your dentures while you sleep to give your gums a break from wearing them all day.
+Remove your dentures before going to sleep.
+Removing them will give your gums a much-needed break from wearing them all day.

 How many appointments do you need for a partial denture?

-In most cases, it takes between 4-6 dental visits, from start to Finnish, for patients to get their dentures.
-This varies from patient to patient.
+In most cases, it takes between four-to-six dental visits for patients to get their dentures.
+This varies from patient to patient, however.
+Some patients can get same-day dentures, while others have to wait until after the healing process when they are a good candidate.

 Patients should avoid drinking coffee with dentures.
-It has a strong pigment and may stain dentures.
+It has a strong pigment and may stain dentures over time.
+Give our Silver Spring dental office at (301) 508-9755 when you think you are ready for dentures.
+You can also request a consultation online.